simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 - System heap usage is unbounded, and will continue to grow until the system runs out of memory.
 - System heap usage grows as the total size of stored data grows.
-- The size of flash store used is limited to the available SRAM that can be dedicated to CFSTORE usage.
+- The size of NV store used is limited to the available SRAM that can be dedicated to CFSTORE usage.
 For example, if 32kB of SRAM is dedicated to CFSTORE KV image use, then only 32kB of the NV store can be used.
   (Note, a larger NV store footprint will occur as Flash Journal uses additional NV storage to maintain multiple versions of attributes).

+## <a name="goals-of-the-new-design"></a> Goals of the New Design

-The goals of the new design and implementation are as follows:
+The goals of the new design are as follows:

 - To reduce the SRAM footprint to 2-4kB.
 - For SRAM usage to be bounded, i.e. the implementation should use statically allocated data buffers rather than using the heap.